angu-software/TCR-Workflow/Worklog.md

 ### Next up

-* [ ] phase exec tell error code of failed command in output

 ## Open

 * [ ] Add parameter to `tcr run` to skip commit/revert phase (useful when drafting the test)